crf8472/libarcstk/README.md

 - Consult the example code in the examples folder.
 - As soon as I manage to write a quickstart tutorial, it will be found in the Wiki.

+## Current Limitations

+- No production release yet - will be 1.0.0
+- API is not considered stable before 1.0.0 (may change any time in any way until then)
+- Supports only little endian plattforms.
+Release-build on big endian plattforms is therefore ruled out by cmake.
+- Never built, installed or tested on Windows or Mac OS X

+## Bugs

+- Never tested with CD images containing data tracks.